SergioGraciaCorreia/CalculadoraWpf/README.md

 ---

-*WPF Calculator* is an open-source project.
+*Dora la calculadora WPF* is an open-source project.
 If you wish to contribute, open a *pull request* or open an *issue* to suggest improvements or report problems.